zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 ## Required Artifacts

 - The following lab requires a [VNC Viewer](https://www.realvnc.com/download/viewer/) to connect to an Image running on Oracle's IaaS Compute Service.
-- You will be accessing several Oracle Cloud Services throughout the labs.
-Most of the services have been set up in advance for you, but you will need to configure these services and request new ones.
-To simplify and clarify the services and their required credentials we have prepared a ***one-page GoldenGate Cloud Services Workshop handout*** with the required information.
-You will also need to ***write down some information on this handout*** as you progress through the labs.
-The handout will be provided prior to starting your labs.
-The different fields in the hands have been coded (eg CS1, CS2) to make it easy to locate the required field referenced in the lab guides.
+- As noted in the readme, you will be accessing several Oracle Cloud Services throughout the labs.
+We have prepared a ***one-page GoldenGate Cloud Services Workshop handout*** with the required information.
+You will also need to ***write down some information on this handout*** as you progress through Lab 100.

 ## Review Cloud Services